-When it gets that cold, hibernating is the only sensible option.
-But even then, one of the best ways to stay healthy during the winter is to do exactly what’s necessary to prevent frostbite: Keep moving!
+When it gets that cold, it is hard to stay active and hibernating is the only sensible option.
+But even then, one of the best ways to stay active and healthy during the winter is to do exactly what’s necessary to prevent frostbite: Keep moving!

 Go out and play!
 When was the last time you built a snowman or had a snowball fight?
 They’re great ways to burn about 300 calories per hour.
 And if there’s no snow, try ice skating, which is an even better workout at 450 calories per hour.